Java Operators - Types, Examples and Precedence

-Operators in Java are special symbols that perform operations on operands (variables, values, or expressions) and return a result.
+Operators in Java are special symbols that perform operations on operands such as variables, values, and expressions.
+They are used in calculations, comparisons, conditions, assignments, bit operations, and decision-making.

-• Expressions are combinations of operators and operands.
+• Expressions are commonly built using operators and operands.

 Types of Operators in Java